-Given the success of the pilot project, the Organization selected Civic Independence Development ("CID"), a non-governmental agency in Nepal, to expand on the initial pilot project with a goal of servicing 100 girls by 2021 including those from the pilot project with InREACH Nepal.
+The Organization has selected Civic Independence Development ("CID"), a non-governmental agency in Nepal, to run the Stay-in-School program and service 100+ girls including those from the pilot project with InREACH Nepal.
 CID is managed by the same social work team that implemented the pilot project with InREACH and the groups co-ordinate their efforts.